shravan-kuchkula/GDPEduc/Paper/Report.md

     ## [1] "The 13th smallest GDP country is:  St. Kitts and Nevis"

+The 13th smallest GDP country is: **"St Kitts and Nevis"**

 Question 3:
 -----------

 > What are the average GDP rankings for the "High income: OECD" and "High income: nonOECD" groups?

-The `groupRankAverages()` function in the `Analysis.R` script displays the average GDP Ranking of a given income group.
+The `groupRankAverages()` function in the `Analysis.R` script displays the average GDP Ranking by income group.
+The resulting dataframe is then grep'ed for income groups ending in OECD.

 ``` r
 grpAvgs <- groupRankAverages()